WisconsinAIVision/ViP-LLaVA/README.md

 You may download our pretrained projectors in [Model Zoo](https://github.com/mu-cai/ViP-LLaVA/blob/main/docs/MODEL_ZOO.md).
 It is not recommended to use legacy projectors, as they may be trained with a different version of the codebase, and if any option is off, the model will not function/train as we expected.

-Visual instruction tuning takes around 40 hours for LLaVA-v1.5-13B on 8x A100 (80G) It takes around 20 hours for LLaVA-v1.5-7B on 8x A100 (40G).
+Visual instruction tuning takes around 40 hours for LLaVA-v1.5-13B on 8x A100 (80G).
+It takes around 20 hours for LLaVA-v1.5-7B on 8x A100 (40G).

 Training script with DeepSpeed ZeRO-2: [`finetune_stage2.sh`](https://github.com/mu-cai/ViP-LLaVA/blob/main/scripts/finetune_stage2.sh).
-If you further want to use GPT-4V data to enhance the chatting capbility, see the training script for stage 3 with DeepSpeed ZeRO-2: [`finetune_stage3.sh`](https://github.com/mu-cai/ViP-LLaVA/blob/main/scripts/finetune_stage3.sh)
+If you further want to use GPT-4V data to enhance the chatting capability, see the training script for stage 3 with DeepSpeed ZeRO-2: [`finetune_stage3.sh`](https://github.com/mu-cai/ViP-LLaVA/blob/main/scripts/finetune_stage3.sh)

-If you are do not have enough GPU memory:
+If you do not have enough GPU memory:

 - Use LoRA: [`finetune_lora.sh`](https://github.com/mu-cai/ViP-LLaVA/blob/main/scripts/finetune_lora.sh).
 We are able to fit 13B training in 8-A100-40G/8-A6000, and 7B training in 8-RTX3090.
 Make sure `per_device_train_batch_size*gradient_accumulation_steps` is the same as the provided script for best reproducibility.
 - Replace `zero3.json` with `zero3_offload.json` which offloads some parameters to CPU RAM.
 This slows down the training speed.